munas-git/munas-git.github.io/README.md

 - **BUCC Network Member @ [Babcock University Computer Club.](https://www.linkedin.com/company/bucc-official/posts/?feedView=all)**
 **(_September 2019 - June 2023_)**

   During my tenure, I engaged in numerous impactful initiatives, one of the highlights being my key role in orchestrating a highly successful career fair in 2023.
-As a vital member of the planning committee, I helped bring in distinguished speakers and leading organizations within the tech industry.
-Additionally, I enhanced the event by contributing valuable insights as a panelist during discussions.
+As a vital member of the planning committee, I helped bring in distinguished speakers and leading organisations within the tech industry.
+Additionally, I enhanced the event by contributing valuable insights as a panellist during discussions.

 ## Interests and Activities